Wave interference: Complex valued wave functions

+Real wave interference is obtained simply by adding the displacements from equilibrium (or amplitudes) of the two waves; In complex wave interference, we measure the modulus of the wavefunction squared.

-Optical interference
+Optical wave interference

 Because the frequency of light waves (~1014 Hz) is too high for currently available detectors to detect the variation of the electric field of the light, it is possible to observe only the intensity of an optical interference pattern.
 The intensity of the light at a given point is proportional to the square of the average amplitude of the wave.
 This can be expressed mathematically as follows.
 The displacement of the two waves at a point r is:

 where A represents the magnitude of the displacement, φ represents the phase and ω represents the angular frequency.